Bolton: Trump Administration Could Be Making 'Big Mistake' On North Korea

 That threat could challenge the unpredictable U.S. president, just as Trump begins an election year.
 In other words, as Town warned: "There's a lot of room for miscalculation right now."

-For his part, Bolton noted that, whatever impression North Korean officials have given with their approaching deadline, he believes time remains on Pyongyang's side.
+For his part, Bolton noted that whatever impression North Korean officials have given with their approaching deadline, he believes time remains on Pyongyang's side.

 "The more time they have, the more they can overcome all the technological and scientific difficulties to perfecting a deliverable nuclear weapons capability," he said.